 Whether you just tolerate it or downright loathe it, homework is an unavoidable part of life for most school-age kids.
 Which means it's an unavoidable part of family life, too, because chances are your kid needs a little help to establish good homework habits in the first place.
 That's where you come in, oh wise parent.

-Here are four tips that can help you and your student build the best homework routine this school year:
+Here are some expert tips to help you and your kid get into a successful — and achievable — homework routine this school year.

 Make a schedule that suits your kid

 "Schedule after-school time to set your child up for success," Dr. Pam Roggeman, academic dean in the College of Education at University of Phoenix and former teacher tells SheKnows.
 If your child needs some downtime after school, make sure you incorporate that into the schedule.
 It might go something like: snack, play, homework.
 On the other hand, your child might only have a finite amount of motivation, in which case a better schedule could be: homework while snacking, play, family time.
 "The key is to stick to your schedule," says Roggeman.
 "When your child knows that you will stick to your schedule and playtime will take place at some point, you can alleviate the battles."

 Follow your gut

 Nobody knows your child better than you do, so when it comes to homework, use that insider knowledge, advises Roggeman.
 You might want to believe your kid when they look at you with wide eyes and claim, "I don't have any homework," but you'll know whether they're actually saying, "I want to be doing anything other than homework right now."
 Don't let it slide just because you don't have the energy to fight about it.

 Children need positive reinforcement the same way adults do, writer and former therapist Emily Mendez tells SheKnows.
 Tie in a positive reinforcement to completion of homework assignments.
 Mendez suggests a fun activity, video game or TV time at the end of homework time.
 "Schedule the positive reinforcement for as soon after completion of homework as possible," she says.